anubhavpgit/anubhavpgit.github.io/content/current.md

 <!-- ###### February -->
 ###### January

 I just finished watching Paatal Lok - Season 2 this weekend and it's an exceptionally good show.
-The show is a dark, gritty, and realistic portrayal of Indian society; a gripping tale of crime, corruption, and power, and a must-watch for anyone who enjoys crime dramas.
-I don't understand why it is not celebrated enough.
-The screenplay, direction, acting, the plot, the dialogues, the cinematography, everything is beautifully crafted with exceptional attention to detail; kept me on edge.
+It's a gripping tale of crime, corruption, and power, and a must-watch for anyone who enjoys crime dramas.

 I have a couple of [shows and books](/reading.html) to go on with.
 Looking forward to an amazing week ahead! 🍿